 COVID-19 impacted our business in several different ways.
 When the pandemic began, orders for Lab Essentials products declined because many research labs temporarily closed and we estimate that the resulting negative impact to our revenue was \$1.7 million, primarily in the second quarter of 2020.
 This negative impact was offset by the launch of our Sample Transport product line, which generated revenue of \$4.3 million in 2020.
 In addition, we experienced COVID-19-related growth in the second half of 2020 from a large customer that was supplying COVID-19 test kits with one of our GMP products included and another large customer that was supplying COVID-19 vaccines into the market, the result of which we estimate was an approximate \$3.0 million increase in revenue.
-In total, we estimate that we realized a net increase of approximately \$5.6 million in revenue attributable to conditions created by the COVID-19 pandemic.
+In total, we estimate that we realized a net increase of approximately \$5.6 million in revenue attributable to conditions created by the COVID-19 pandemic, which we expect may significantly decline in the future as the COVID-19 pandemic eases.